Amber Fares

 Amber Fares is a Lebanese Canadian filmmaker, documentarian, director and cinematographer.
 She co-founded SocDoc Studios.
-She is based in Brooklyn and Palestine.
+She is based in Brooklyn and the West Bank.

 Biography

 Born in Canada with Lebanese roots, Fares began her secondary education at the University of Western Ontario from 1990 to 1993, graduating with a B.A. in Sociology.
 From 1997 to 2000, she attended the University of Calgary, receiving a M.B.A. in Marketing and International Business.
 After the September 11 attacks, she left her career in marketing to "deepen her understanding of life in the Middle East".
 In 2007, she enrolled in the film program at the Gulf Islands Film and Television School (GIFTS) located on Galiano Island.
 In 2009, Fares co-founded SocDoc Studios with Avi Goldstein.

 Fares has also worked for the United Nations, Defence for Children International, and the British Consulate providing her videography expertise for projects such as Peace Starts Here, which is a video series for United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) filmed in the West Bank, Gaza, Syria, Lebanon, and Jordan.

-After Speed Sisters she went on to co-produce and was the cinematographer on the documentary The Judge that won a Peabody Award in 2019.
+After Speed Sisters she went on to co-produce and was the cinematographer on the documentary The Judge, telling the story of Kholoud Al-Faqih of Ramallah, the first female sharia court judge in the Middle East.
+The film won a Peabody Award in 2019.

+In 2021, Fares released Reckoning with Laughter, a 30-min documentary following Noam Shuster-Eliassi touring the USA as a comedian.

+Her 2023 doc short We Are Ayenda, telling the story of the Afghan Girls National Football Team and how they fled Afghanistan after the Taliban seized power in 2021, won the Best Director at the Sundance Brand Storytelling conference 2024, as well as the Grand Prix for Entertainment at the 2024 Cannes Lions Festival of Creativity, AICP Award, and D&AD Award.

+Her 2025 movie Coexistence, My Ass! gives an extraordinary perspective on one of the most brutal military conflicts of our time, the Israeli-Palestinian crisis.
+The feature won the Golden Alexander Award for Best Documentary at TIFF 2025.
+This award positions the film as a contender for the Academy Award for Best Documentary Feature Film.
+The film also won the World Cinema Documentary Special Jury Award for Freedom of Expression at Sundance 2025.